-Global Clean Energy Holdings, Inc. is a U.S.-based, multi-national, energy agri-business focused on the development of non-food based bio-feedstocks.
-We have full service in-house development and operations capabilities, which we provide support to our own energy farms and to third parties.
-With international experience and capabilities in eco-friendly biofuel feedstock management, cultivation, production and distribution, we believe that we are well suited to scale our existing business.
+Global Clean Energy Holdings, Inc. is a U.S. based, multinational, agri-energy business focused on the development of low carbon, non-food based feedstocks.
+Over the past 7+ years, we have built an in-house team of development and operations professionals to support our energy farms and provide advisory and operator services to third parties.
+We currently have a portfolio of intellectual property and extensive experience and capabilities in eco-friendly biofuel feedstock management, cultivation, production and distribution, both domestically and internationally.
+Recently, to better control the process and maintain quality, we have expanded our expertise and reach further up the supply chain to include oil extraction and crude oil refining.